s110719005/solutionChallenge/README.md

-# Solution Challenge
+# Google Developer Student Clubs Solution Challenge 2021 - Submission
-Hi, we are team Teamchy!
+## Hi, we are team Teamchy!

 The project is Teachy, a Flutter application.